 2. Why You Crave Twinkies After Smoking Marijuana (The Washington Post)

 Scientists and stoners alike have known that smoking weed makes you want to eat basically everything in sight—preferably something fried or covered in Nutella.
 But we haven’t known the thing that triggers those munchies, until now.
 Researchers at Yale found that neurons that usually suppress our appetite, do the exact opposite after we take a few hits.
-So there might actually be some credence to Bethenny Frankel’s claim that she’s working on a strain of munchie-free marijuana.
+So there might actually be some credence to Bethenny Frankel’s claim that she’s working on a strain of munchie-free marijuana.3.
+There’s No Morality in Exercise: I’m a Fat Person and Made a Successful Fitness App (Matter)

 The coolest thing about exercise is you don’t need to have any special equipment (or any coordination) to get started.
 There is a common storyline, however, that exercise is torture for people who don’t already have fit and toned bodies—we might have dodgeball in gym class to thank for that idea.
 But this app developer proves you don’t have to look like the fitness models that plaster magazine covers to create a successful (and fun!) workout game.